EMMA Help Topics

 Step 1: Prepare a file for upload

-Currently remediated content must be submitted as a single file.
-If your content is comprised of multiple individual files, you will need to combine them into a single ZIP archive in order to submit them as a single EMMA entry.
+Currently, remediated content must be submitted as a single file.
+If your content consists of multiple individual files, you will need to combine them into a single ZIP archive in order to submit them as a single EMMA entry.

 Step 2: Select a file to upload